Guides

 Trade-offs:

-• Tests live in testRigor's platform — not in your repo
+• Tests exist only in testRigor's cloud — no repo copy, no export

 • Plain English syntax still has conventions to learn